DedUndead/GyroCube-Prototype/cube/README.md

 ### Justification for components choice

-##### MCU - Paspberry Pi Pico
+##### MCU - Raspberry Pi Pico
 The cube required a small microcontroller that would fit inside together with other components, potentially allowing for a proper light and weight distribution.
-RPi Pico is a great candidate, as long as it is based on a popular processor - ARM Cortex-M0+, meaning it won't be difficult to find a replacement during the production phase.
+RPi Pico is a great candidate, as it is based on a popular processor - ARM Cortex-M0+, meaning it won't be difficult to find a replacement during the production phase.
-Additionally, Pico is a decent MCU for bare metal C/C++ programming, having wide range of hardware libraries publicly available.
+Additionally, Pico is a decent MCU for bare metal C/C++ programming, having a wide range of hardware libraries publicly available.
-Pinout flexibility comes handy when it comes to designing the architecture for a small device.
+Pinout flexibility comes in handy when it comes to designing the architecture for a small device.
 Special PIO hardware functionality gives an opportunity to integrate NeoPixel addressable LEDs with simplicity.

 ##### RF Module - XBee 2
 XBee2 modules can be configured to operate with different wireless protocols using XCTU software.
 Sending/Receiving data and configuration of the device are handled via UART, meaning it doesn't present a difficult programming challenge to establish the communication.
 ZigBee was chosen to be the target PAN protocol, because of its scalability, self-management and power consumption.
 The module on the cube is configured to operate in AT mode, endpoint.